 Group Privacy Statement

-Langham Hall and the Langham Hall Group (as defined and referred to in the Important Information section of the web site) are committed to maintain the privacy and confidentiality of personal data.
+Langham Hall (as defined and referred to in the Important Information section of the web site) is committed to maintain the privacy and confidentiality of personal data.

-We endeavor to make sure that any personal data we collect about you will be held and processed strictly in accordance with the European General Data Protection Regulation (GDPR).
-The terms “Personal Data”, Data Controller” and “processing” have the meanings given to them by the GDPR which can be accessed here:
+We endeavour to make sure that any personal data we collect about you will be held and processed strictly in accordance with the United Kingdom & European General Data Protection Regulations (GDPR(UK-GDPR & EU-GDPR)).
+The terms “Personal Data”, Data Controller” and “processing” have the meanings given to them by the GDPR unless otherwise indicated.

 2. Data Subject Privacy Notice